 eager to bathe

-my bare feed in the mist.
+my bare feet in the mist.

 There